StudioEtrange/go-basher/README.md

 ## Note on this fork by StudioEtrange

 * Add autofind bash binary already present on system
-* Extend Application helper to use embedded Bash or not
+* Extend `Application` helper to use embedded Bash or not
-* Extend Application helper to launch a specific command
+* Extend `Application` helper to launch a specific command (instead of a fixed command)
 * Add a new examples with Application helper with or without embedded bash
+* Add a new examples with cross-compilation
-* Remove useless binary bash files
+* Remove useless binary bash files from github repository
-* Create a helper script to download and generate a go package with a specific bash static version
+* Create a helper script `bash_binaries.sh` to download and generate a go package with a specific bash static version
-* Switch to go-bindata repo https://github.com/puppetlabs/go-bindata
+* Switch repo of [go-bindata](https://github.com/puppetlabs/go-bindata) to https://github.com/puppetlabs/go-bindata
-* Vendorize dependencies
 * Improved README.md
 * Improved go-basher itself dev env

+## Quicktart by examples

+* Example using go-basher core functions and embedded scripts see [example1](examples/example1)
+* Example using go-basher Application helper and embedded scripts see [example2](examples/example2)
+* Example using go-basher `Application` helper, embedded scripts AND embedded bash binary see [example3](examples/example3)

+* Example using go-basher `Application` helper, embedded scripts, embedded bash binary with cross-compilation see [example4](examples/example4)

-## Using go-basher
+## Using go-basher core functions

 Here we have a simple Go program that defines a `reverse` function, creates a Bash environment sourcing `main.bash` and then runs `main` in that environment.